Essay formats put structure to the writing. Here are 10 essay formats for students to follow in academic settings.

 The introduction section of a basic essay introduces the problem or concern, then gives a thesis statement.
 The thesis statement limits the topic and defines the course of the essay, similar to what it does in a research paper.
 The difference is that an essay is much shorter than a research paper.

 While the body of a basic essay can be any length, these traditionally have three body paragraphs.
 All three should cover one point that supports the thesis statement.
+You might also be interested in our guide on book formats.

 2. Expository Essay Format